apache/nuttx/configs/samv71-xult/README.txt

      #undef  HSCMI_NORXDMA              /* Define to disable RX DMA */
      #define HSCMI_NOTXDMA            1 /* Define to disable TX DMA */

+  4. There may also be some issues with removing and re-inserting SD cards (of course with appropriate mounting and unmounting).
+I all not sure of this and need to do more testing to characterize if the issue.

-  4. There not yet any support for the following board features: QSPI, USB, EMAC, AT24, or WM8904 nor for any non-board features).
+  5. There is not yet any support for the following board features: QSPI, USB, EMAC, AT24, or WM8904 nor for any non-board features).
 Most of these drivers will port easily from either the SAM3/4 or from the SAMA5Dx.
      So there is still plenty to be done.